Rev. Xxx Xxx

-Bruce has lived in the Sarasota area for two years.
-He started playing for his home church, Sardis United Methodist Church, when he was in the 7th grade.
+Bruce has lived in the Sarasota area for three years.
+He started playing for his home church, Sardis United Methodist Church, when he was in the seventh grade.
 As a sophomore in high school, he accepted a position at First Christian Church in New Martinsville, West Virginia, and his father had to drive him to rehearsal and services.

 Music and music ministry are a big part of Bruce’s life.
 He taught music in New Martinsville, West Virginia, for 38 years.
 Bruce also served as an organist and director of music at Sisterville Presbyterian Church for 35 years and director of music at St. Vincent de Paul Catholic Church in New Martinsville for 22 years.

-Bruce has been very active in the Sarasota area as an accompanist and is the Interim Artistic Director of Diversity: The Voices of Sarasota.
+Bruce has been very active in the Sarasota area as an accompanist and previously served as the Interim Artistic Director of Diversity: The Voices of Sarasota.
 He enjoys swimming and cooking and is learning to quilt.